 Anna Cox works at the intersections of art, education and creative problem solving.
-As the associate director of Studio School, she and her team create opportunities for adults to experience the power of art and community in their daily lives.
+As the director of Studio School, she and her team create opportunities for adults to experience the power of art and community in their daily lives.

 Prior to moving to Oklahoma City, Anna was a tenured professor with more than 20 years of curriculum development in photography and creative thinking.
 Twice nominated for instructor of the year, she chaired panels and presented research at national academic conferences, including CAA, SECAC and UAAC.
 She has received numerous grants and fellowships and has collaborated with Brookings Institution and The Conchord Coalition.
 She studied pre-camera technologies at the George Eastman Museum and was awarded an American Democracy Project grant for her work collecting oral histories of people impacted by school shutdowns resulting from the Brown v.
 Board of Education decision.
 Anna edited the first anthology to document the overlooked historical and contemporary contributions of First Peoples and LQBTQ media artists, collectives and organizations across Canada.